 Key Takeaways

-Homeowners insurance typically covers sudden and accidental plumbing damages but not issues from wear and tear or neglect.
+Homeowners insurance typically covers sudden and accidental plumbing damages, such as burst pipes and accidental overflow.

 Regular maintenance and timely repairs will help prevent plumbing issues and ensure they remain covered by insurance.